RuiyangZhai/PRTI/README.md

 ```

 ## Example
 The `PRTI` package provides the bulk RNA-seq data required for the example code.
-And the stRNA-seq data required for the example code can be downloaded from [here](https://github.com/RuiyangZhai/data/releases/download/PRTI/Spatial.RData).
 We also provided the download link of the [scRNA-seq](https://github.com/RuiyangZhai/data/releases/download/PRTI/Seurat_obj.RData) and [stRNA-seq](https://github.com/RuiyangZhai/data/releases/download/PRTI/Spatial.RData) data required for the example code.

 PredictICI and PredictTax are used in the same way.
 Just take PredictICI as an example.
 ### Bulk RNA-seq data